tstatler/doctools/guides/acs/sdks/ios/README.md

 completed, you need to register to listen to the following notification in your view:

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(handleDownloaded:) name:@"DownloadFinished" object:[Cocoafish defaultCocoafish]];

 When the notification is delivered, the userInfo contains the requesting CCPhoto object under key name `object`, and the size of the photo requested under key name `size`.
 Then you can get the actual image by calling:

     CCPhoto *photo;
     [photo getImage:(NSString *)photoSize;

-If you created photo using default sizes, the photo sizes are:
+If you created a photo using default sizes, the photo sizes are:

       @"square_75",
       @"thumb_100",